-See an infographic the program for more details.
+See an infographic of the program for more details.

 Designed for both entry-level and experienced writers, this practical, hands-on course provides an introduction to technical writing.
 Learn ...
 More »

 Salary scales for Technical Writers range from $65,000-$115,000, in Washington State.
 Employment trends for Technical Writers are expe...
 More »